 The Sports Premium funding has helped us to raise the profile of Sport and PE within the school and as a result we have been awarded the Sainsbury’s School Games 2015 Bronze Award which recognises commitment to and the development of PE & School Sport.
 This academic year we intend to achieve the Silver Award.

-Last year we launching a half termly sport’s newsletter so we can highlight and share all our sporting success and achievement with parents as well as children and due to the success of this newsletter we have continued to produce the newsletter this year.
-Once again we have chosen eight Sport’s House Captains who work with Miss Rayner to assist in organising a variety of sporting activities.
+Last year the school launched a half termly sport’s newsletter to highlight and share all the schools sporting success and achievement with parents as well as children and due to the success of this the newsletter has continued to be produced this year.
+Once again the school has chosen eight Sport’s House Captains who work with the Sports Coach to assist in organising a variety of sporting activities.

 We have forged links with various organisations and schools within the wider community: